bielcardona/OTSunSuppMat/README.md

+# Supplementary files for:
-# Supplementary files for "OTSun, a Python package for the optical analysis of solar-thermal collectors and photovoltaic cells with arbitrary geometry"
+# "OTSun, a Python package for the optical analysis of solar-thermal collectors and photovoltaic cells with arbitrary geometry"
 ## By Gabriel Cardona and Ramon Pujol

 The requirements to run these scripts are python 3.6 with the library `otsun` installed (can be installed via `pip`), together with the FreeCAD libray.